vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 ### UX

-> - Team Tracker is a system that simplifies team's interactions, providing a platform in which everyone can store and request information regarding training and it is embedded with tools and metrics for data mining.
+> - Team Tracker is a system that simplifies team's interactions, providing a platform in which everyone can store and request information regarding trainings, users and teams.

 #### 1. Strategy

 > The aim of this app is to offer a platform for users, teams and admins to integrate relevant information in one channel.
 >
-> ##### Project Goals:
+> ##### Project Goals
 >
 > - To be a interactive platform for data storage, data mining and a tool to assess training metrics.
 >
 > - Help users, team leaders and managers to find relevant information, metadata and to keep track of progression and evolution of their teams.
 >
 > - To simplify workflows, save time and fast-track training and progression.
 >
-> ##### Customer Goals:
+> ##### Customer Goals
 >
 > - Layout using Mobile-first approach.
 > - Simple and functional design to increase usability.